bitrockteam/bitrock-website/src/blog/monitoring-kafka-connector-with-kubernetes.md

 The solution that worked well for us consisted in adding a sidecar container that takes responsibility for exposing the state of the connector task.

-The sidecar pattern allows you to extract some functionality of your application in a different component.
+The sidecar pattern allows you to extract some functionalities of your application in a different component.
 For example, we can separate the authentication layer from our “main” component that contains the business logic or - as in our case - extracts the monitoring part.

 Our goal is to obtain something like this: